openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/text.md

 You can select different icon types from the icon type dropdown to be shown to the participants in the item menu.
 ![Text item icons](../../../img/courseadministration/items/text_item_icons.png)

+From left to right:
+- Assistant
+- Chart
+- Discussion
+- Exercise
+- External video
+- Moderator icon
+- Team exercise icon
+- Youtube video icon

+If no particular icon is chosen, the item will be displayed with a generic text icon

 # Some Markdown examples

 ## Headlines